June 22, 2011

 (My Facebook Album)

-This post mostly covers the governmental representation since the annexation of the City of Lake View in 1889.
-Prior to that date from 1857 to 1887 a township form of government was established and granted by the State of Illinois within the County of Cook.
-In 1887 the govening framework changed to a city for the next two years
+the governmental representation since the annexation of the City of Lake View in 1889.
+Prior to that date from 1857 to 1887 a township form of government was established granted by the State of Illinois within the County of Cook.
+In 1887 the govening framework changed to a city for the next two years.

 the political and administrative center